lstevens17/busco2fasta/README.md

 A script to turn a set of BUSCO results into a directory of multisequence FASTA files

+Note: this script currently doesn't work on BUSCO runs created using the `-m transcriptome` option because the output lacks a `single_copy_busco_sequences` directory.
+If you want to use it on a transcriptome assembly, you should extract protein sequences (e.g. using TransDecoder) and run BUSCO using the `-m proteins` mode.

 ```
 usage: busco2fasta.py [-h] -b BUSCO_DIR [-o OUTDIR] [-s {protein,nucleotide}]
                       [-p PROPORTION]